 James E. Palin and his wife Laura, along with sons Andrew '84 and Timothy '90 have been part of the Bishop Fenwick Community since he joined the science department in September of 1970.
 Previously he was a teacher and therapist at St. Paul's School in Concord, NH.
 Jim attended Springfield College and then moved on to the University of Minnesota-Mankato where he received a Bachelor of Science Degree in Health, Physical Education and Biology.
 In addition to his teaching duties, he has been Department Head, served as a working member of the Curriculum Development, Admissions, National Honor Society and Accreditation Evaluation Committees.
 He has also been involved in the planning and implementing of various aspects of the school's Medical Responder and taught First Aid and CPR.
 Currently he is a member of the Crisis Intervention Team.
 Nonacademic involvements include positions as Athletic Trainer, Varsity Coach of Boy's Football, Basketball and Baseball as well as seven years of Girls’ Varsity Basketball.
 To keep abreast of current science topics and teaching techniques, Jim has done course work at Salem State, Harvard School of Education and Lesley College.
 In the past few years, he has created several alternative assessment programs such as "Naturville," cooperative group learning (in the classroom) and computer search projects.
 Jim also teaches Anatomy and Physiology at the North Shore Community College Nursing Program and finds that endeavor to be a valuable link to teaching his Fenwick students.

-Edward Stetson and his wife, Carol, have three children who graduated from Bishop Fenwick, Christopher '96, Michael '97, and Jeanie '00.
+Edward Stetson and his wife, Carol, have four children who graduated from Bishop Fenwick, Christopher '96, Michael '97, Jeanie '00 and Jennifer '07.
 Ed has served as a member of the Bingo Boosters since 1992 as the caller.
 Between 1992 and 2000, he has been involved with the Hockey and Football Boosters and the Friend of Fenwick Football Cheerleaders Association.
 He was a spotter at Fenwick football games from 1994-1996, he plowed the football field for Super Bowl games in 1996-1997, he helped to paint the school, and he transported Hockey Football Cheerleaders to away games.
 On a regular basis, Ed volunteered during our Parent Phone-a-thons.
 Ed's volunteerism to Fenwick knows no bounds.

 AUDREY SULLIVAN '82